psalaets/pie-slice/README.md

 **firstSliceFacesUp**

-When false (default) first slice starts at angle 0.
+When false (which is the default), first slice starts at angle 0.

 ```js
 pie.slice(4, {